-The following is a summary of the principal U.S. federal income tax consequences of certain transactions under the 2018 Plan.
-It does not describe all U.S. federal tax consequences under the 2018 Plan, nor does it describe foreign, state or local tax consequences.
-Our ability to realize the benefit of any tax deductions described below depends on our generation of taxable income as well as the requirement of reasonableness, the provisions of Section 162(m) of the Code and the satisfaction of our tax reporting obligations.
+The following is a summary of the principal U.S. federal income tax consequences of certain transactions under the Amended 2018 Plan.
+It does not describe all U.S. federal tax consequences under the Amended 2018 Plan, U.S. state or local tax consequences or tax consequences outside of the U.S. Our ability to realize the benefit of any tax deductions described below depends on our generation of taxable income as well as the requirement of reasonableness, the provisions of Section 162(m) of the Code ("Section 162(m)") and the satisfaction of our tax reporting obligations.